-The southern section of the wood is recorded as ASNW (Ancient Semi-Natural Woodland) and the remainder as LEPO (Long Established of Plantation Origin) on the Ancient Woodland Inventory.
+The majority of the wood is recorded as ASNW (Ancient Semi-Natural Woodland) on the Ancient Woodland Inventory.
 The site has value and importance as a diverse broadleaved woodland and also links into other surrounding semi-natural habitats of the river valley and disused-railway walkway that provide good semi-natural habitat links to other woodlands in the area.
 There is a good range of ancient woodland indicator flora and they are widespread and numerous throughout the woodland.
-Further survey work is required to provide a fuller evaluation of botanical interest and is planned to take place in 2016.